mesosphere/spark-build/docs/user-docs.md

 #### Configuration file

 To set Spark properties with a configuration file, create a `spark-defaults.conf` file and set the environment variable `SPARK_CONF_DIR` to the containing directory.
-For more info, [see here][Spark Overriding Configuration Directory]
+For more info, [see here][Spark Overriding Configuration Directory].

 ## Uninstall